kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 modify the `finalizers` of the resource, and even `delete` the resource.

 It is worth noting that there is no dedicated field for arranging the execution order if multiple stages of a resource type are provided.
-The execution order of stages can be naturally controlled by utilizing `selector.matchExpressions` and `next` field.
+The execution order of stages can be controlled by utilizing `selector.matchExpressions` and `next` field together.
-Specifically, users can chain the stages by making `selector.matchExpressions` of a stage match the status content specified in `next` field of the previous stage.
+Specifically, users can chain the stages by ensuring that `selector.matchExpressions` of a stage match the status content specified in the `next` field of a previous stage.
 Please refer to [Default Pod Stages] for a detailed example.
 If multiple stages of a resource type share the same `selector` setting, `kwok` will randomly choose a stage to apply for a specific resource.
 Users can also customize the probability of a stage being selected via the `weight` field.